 The winner of the 2014 Carole Bailey Scholarship is Xheni Llaguri, a third year law student at the University of Maryland, Francis King Carey School of Law.
 Before law school, Ms. Llaguri taught elementary grade students in the Teach for America program.
 She has demonstrated additional dedication to public service, working in various capacities involving such issues as homelessness, immigration and naturalization, and health law.
 With her law degree, Ms. Llaguri intends be an advocate for students with special needs and promote equal opportunity education.

 The bar association received more applications this year than in any previous year.
 As with last year, the quality of the applications was truly impressive, especially with regard to the commitment to public service exhibited.
 The bar association welcomes submissions from this year’s applicants again next year, so long as they have not completed their legal education.

-Notices for 2014 membership dues have been sent via email and postal mail.
-Please note that dues are paid on a calendar year basis.
+Notices for 2015 membership dues were mailed on January 12, 2015.
 If you are unsure whether or not your dues have expired or if you need to update your contact information please send a message to firstname.lastname@example.org or call 202-220-8638.